 New project, restoration of a 1930 sailboat model, this model is intended for sailing, at that time it was mainly a popular pastime during the weekends, (photo: model sailboat competition paris)

-Manufactured by B. Days Patent in England, early 19th century, and perhaps designed by A.W.N.
-Pugin (1812-1852), architect and designer, and the pioneer of the Gothic revival in decorative arts in England,
+Manufactured by B. Days in Great Britain early 19th century, and perhaps designed by A.W.N.
+Pugin (1812-1852), architect, designer, and pioneer of the Gothic revival in decorative arts in England,

-A spill was a long splinter of wood that was held ready to transfer a flame from the fireplace or lit lamp or candle, to an unlit lamp or candle.
-Spills were used long before matches were developed, and even after the invention of matches, they were preferred because of their convenience and low cost.
+A spill was a long splinter of wood that was held ready to transfer a flame from the fireplace to lit a lamp or candle, Spills were used long before matches were developed, and even after the invention of matches, they were preferred because of their convenience and low cost.